My current research interests are:

 Tinder Conversation: This project focuses on the interactions between male & female users of the Tinder App.
 It’s an exploratory project intended to understand some of the most common phrases males & females use.
 As well as, the probability of responses based on those phrases.

 Anime Culture Survey: 2013 – This project was started in late 2006 and carries on till today (2010).
 It is a longitudinal study focused at understanding sub-cultures, in particular the anime culture that is a hit among tweens through college students.
 There are five areas to this survey that are delivered directly at anime conventions, college campuses, and over the web.
 These areas are: Magical Thinking, Depression, Self-esteem, Cross cultural tests, and market research.

 Leadership in Presidential Speech: 2009 – This project is focused on analyzing presidential speeches from Barack Obama and Senator John McCain prior to the election of President Obama.
 Using the latest software and statistical methods from both psychological and political science fields we are validating previous methods, while discovering the interacting between two presidential candidate locked in a race towards presidency, while an economic crisis surrounds them.
-Recently, our paper was accepted to the Eastern Psychological Association (EPA) Conference for 2010 & Published in the Journal of Organizational Psychology in 2019.
+Our paper was accepted to the Eastern Psychological Association (EPA) Conference for 2010 & Published in the Journal of Organizational Psychology in 2019.